Inverse problem: Computation of the gradient of the objective function

 Inverse problems, especially in infinite dimension, may be large size, thus requiring important computing time.
 When the forward map is nonlinear, the computational difficulties increase and minimizing the objective function can be difficult.
 Contrary to the linear situation, an explicit use of the Hessian matrix for solving the normal equations does not make sense here: the Hessian matrix varies with models.
 Much more effective is the evaluation of the gradient of the objective function for some models.
 Important computational effort can be saved when we can avoid the very heavy computation of the Jacobian (often called "Fréchet derivatives"): the adjoint state method, proposed by Chavent and Lions, is aimed to avoid this very heavy computation.
 It is now very widely used.

 Applications

-Inverse problem theory is used extensively in weather predictions, oceanography, hydrology, and petroleum engineering.
+Inverse problem theory is used extensively in weather predictions, oceanography, hydrology, neuroscience, and petroleum engineering.
+Another application is inversion of elastic waves for non-destructive characterization of engineering structures.

 Inverse problems are also found in the field of heat transfer, where a surface heat flux is estimated outgoing from temperature data measured inside a rigid body; and, in understanding the controls on plant-matter decay.
 The linear inverse problem is also the fundamental of spectral estimation and direction-of-arrival (DOA) estimation in signal processing.

 Inverse lithography is used in photomask design for semiconductor device fabrication.